GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 Of the two options, deactivating the account is more severe and should be used when the user in question should no longer have an account associated with the customer organization.

-## Adding / Removing Partner organizations
+## Adding / Removing Partner organizations (customers & partners only)

 If you are the Account Admin, you have the ability to add and remove certified Gluu partners from your account.
 Certified Gluu partners are organizations that have been vetted by Gluu, and engaged by your organization to assist with your Gluu server integrations and operations.